How To Add And Edit Text On Wix

 The steps above get you started.
 These tips help you avoid the most common issues users run into when working with text in Wix.

-• Don't use ALL CAPS in your text editor for emphasis - use bold or a heading style instead.
+• Don't use ALL CAPS in your text editor for emphasis.
+Use bold or a heading style instead.
 All-caps text reduces readability and is harder for screen readers to process correctly.

-• Keep paragraphs short - aim for 3–5 sentences per paragraph.
+• Keep paragraphs short.
+Aim for 3-5 sentences per paragraph.
 Long blocks of text push visitors away, especially on mobile.
 Use line breaks between paragraphs rather than a single long wall of text.

-• Set character limits on form text fields - if your page includes a Wix Form, you can cap text input length at 0–5,000 characters in the Advanced settings of each field.
+• Set character limits on form text fields.
+If your page includes a Wix Form, you can cap text input length at 0-5,000 characters in the Advanced settings of each field.

-• Use the AI Text tool sparingly - 'Create AI Text' in the text editor can generate filler content, but review and rewrite it before publishing.
+• Use the AI Text tool sparingly.
+'Create AI Text' in the text editor can generate filler content, but review and rewrite it before publishing.
 Generic AI copy reads as thin content to search engines.

-• Check contrast before publishing - light grey text on a white background is a common accessibility failure.
+• Check contrast before publishing.
+Light grey text on a white background is a common accessibility failure.
 Use a contrast ratio of at least 4.5:1 for body text.
 Wix's color picker doesn't warn you about low contrast, so check manually.

 For more on shaping how your site looks and feels overall, see our guide on how to design a website with Wix, which covers layout, color, and typography in depth.